tolstenko/coolify-documentation/docs/coolify/destinations.md

 2. **Network** - Used to create docker networks within the defined Docker Engine.

-> Networks are useful to create network separation from different applications.
-Applications, databases and services within the same network could communicate with eachother and with the internet - databases by default are not public.
+> Networks are useful to create **network separation from different applications**.
+Applications, databases and services within the same network could communicate with eachother and with the internet - *databases by default are not public*.

 3. **Coolify Proxy** - This is a special proxy based on [HAProxy](https://haproxy.com/), that is configured automatically by Coolify.